How to use SVN on OSX for WordPress.org Themes and Plugins in 6 Steps

-I am using an M1 Macbook Air, So, I downloaded and installed SmartSVN.
-They have windows and intel chip versions as well.
+I am using an M1 Macbook Air, So I downloaded and installed the ARM 64 version.
+They have Windows and Intel chip versions as well.
+Choose the one that matches with your computer configuration.

 2. Connect to the Remote Repository